ToStefan/Super-Lazy-Boot/README.md

 keyword "primary" is for primary key column.

-The script will generate the most import commands.

-If you don't specify settings default values will be used.
+If you don't specify settings value, default values will be used.

 Model file can be with any extension.